CristinaRisu/Hackbio_Transcriptomics/README.md

 ## 1. Dataset upload into Galaxy
 ## 2. Quality Control : FastQC and Cutadapt
 ## 3. Mapping: RNA STAR visualized using IGV
+We have used the trimmed or quality controlled sequences for mapping, it was necessary to know from where the sequence originated from in the genome.
+Since in this tutorial authors used the Drosophila melanogaster cells, we used the reference genome of Drosophila melanogaster dm6.
+Now in eukaryotic genomes, transcriptomes arise from processed mRNA, i.e Spliced.
+So to map efficiently we imported the spliced annotation of D. melanogaster and used RNA STAR for mapping.

 ## 4. Quantification: featureCounts
 ## 5. Differential Expression: Deseq2-read count,normalize and extract differentially expressed genes.
 (Heatmap2-for visualization)